rich-iannone/DiagrammeR/README.md

 With the **DiagrammeR** package you can create, modify, analyze, and visualize network graph diagrams.
 The output can be incorporated into **RMarkdown** documents, integrated with **Shiny** web apps, converted to other graph formats, or exported as image files.

+This package is made possible by the [**htmlwidgets**](http://www.htmlwidgets.org) R package, which provides an easy-to-use framework for bringing together R and JavaScript.

 <img src="man/figures/simple_graph.png">

 The above example graph can be created with a combination of **DiagrammeR** functions: